OffchainLabs/orbit-actions/scripts/foundry/arbos-upgrades/at-timestamp/README.md

 (export $(cat .env | xargs) && cast calldata "execute(address, bytes)" $UPGRADE_ACTION_ADDRESS $(cast calldata "perform()"))
 ```

 3. That's it, the ArbOS upgrade has been scheduled.
-You can make sure it has successfully executed by checking:
+You can make sure it has successfully executed by checking (only avaliable after ArbOS20):
 ```
 cast call --rpc-url $CHILD_CHAIN_RPC 0x000000000000000000000000000000000000006b "getScheduledUpgrade()(uint64, uint64)"
 ```